 Cost: Free (donations are welcome) other puppet stories and a free puppet craft also offered.

 We feature a puppet show, hands-on exhibits, puppet craft time and several informal wide mouth puppet folk tales.

-You can call to schedule in advance, or show up at the door.
+You can call to schedule puppet tours at other times

 58 S 100 W, Brigham City, UT 84302